eddmash/yii2-clipboard/README.md

 yii2-clipboard
 =================================

-A Yii2 data provider that transpose data into a table format
+A Yii2 extension that makes it easy to copy input item value on to clipboard.

 ## Installation